Problem B

 To figure out the best option, you first calculate the following.
 For each of the treasures in your field, if you were to place the fence post at that treasure and complete the fence as described, then what is the total value of all treasures that would be enclosed by the fence?
 Note that the treasure under the post you place is not considered enclosed by the fence (it might not be safe since someone could dig around the post).

 Sample Input 1 is illustrated below.
-The triangle that includes the point $(-1,10)$ encloses exactly two other treasure points which have total value $4+8=12$.
+The triangle that

 Input